-Table 6-2 • Special Hostid Types ------- ------- --------- -------- -------
+Table 6-2 - Spe cial Hostid Types ----------------- -------------------

 Hostid Description ANY Locks the software to any system (meaning that it does not lock anything).
 DEMO Similar to ANY, but only for use with uncounted FEATURE lines.
 COMPOSITE= <composite hostid=""></composite> Locks the software to a composite hostid.
-A composite hostid is a hashed 12-character hexadecimal value formed by combining the values of one or more simple hostids types, as defined by the software publisher.
+The composite hostid can be made up of any number of the simple hostids supported by FNP.
+These are aggregated together and the resultant buffer hashed down to a 12-byte hexidecimal value.
+The process is one-way hashing, hence makes it impossible to reverse the constituent input simple hostids.
 Note that composite hostids are not returned by 1mhostid, LMTOOLS, or 1madmin: when composite hostids are used, the software publisher will provide a utility that determines the publisher's composite hostid.
 On some systems multiple composite hostids may be provided, any of which may be used to identify the system that the software is locked to.
 DISPLAY= <display></display> Locks the software to a display.
 On UNIX, <display> is /dev/ttyxx (which is always /dev/ tty when an application is run in the background) or the X-Display name.
-On Windows, it is the system name or, in the case of a terminal server environment, the terminal server client name (version 8 or later FlexEnabled applications only)</display> HOSTNAME= <host></host> Locks the software to computer host name <host>.</host> ID= <n></n> Functionally equivalent to the ANY hostid-it runs on any system.
+On Windows, it is the system name or, in the case of a terminal server environment, the terminal server client name (version 8 or later FlexEnabled applications only)</display> HOSTNAME= <host></host> Locks the software to computer host name <host>.</host> ID =< n> Functionally equivalent to the ANY hostid-it runs on any system.
 The difference is that the license is unique and is used to identify the end user.
 This hostid is used to lock the license server (on the SERVER line) or the FlexEnabled application (on the feature definition line).
 The number can have dashes included for readability-the dashes are ignored.
 Examples: • ID=12345678 is the same as • ID=1234-5678 is the same as • ID=1-2-3-4-5-6-7-8

-Table 6-2 • Special Hostid Types
+Table 6-2 - Special Hostid Types